joehattori/automation-arsenal/README.md

 comming soon...

 ## 2. Automate the homework submittion on itc-lms(a website used in the University of Tokyo).
-1. Install selenium, python-dotenv, and chromedriver.
+- Install selenium, python-dotenv, and chromedriver.
 One possible way to install them is as follows:

 ```
 $ pip install selenium python-dotenv
 $ brew cask install chromedriver
 ```

-2. Now chromedriver is installed in `/usr/local/bin/chromedriver`.
-Add `export PATH=$PATH:usr/local/bin` in your `.bash_profile`, `.zshrc` or whatever file according to your shell if you havn't.
+- Now chromedriver is installed in `/usr/local/bin/chromedriver`.
+Add `export PATH=$PATH:usr/local/bin` in your `.bash_profile`, `.zshrc` or whatever file according to your shell if you haven't.

-3. Touch `.env` and input your email address and password for itc-lms account.
+- Touch `.env` and input your email address and password for itc-lms account.
 The sample `.env` file is at `.env.sample`.

-4. Run the following command and it automatically uploads your homework to itc-lms!!
+- Run the following command and it automatically uploads your homework to itc-lms!!

 ## 3. Download file from Dropbox
 1. Run `npm i -D`.